eogas/SFMLTemplate/README.md

 I figured this would be helpful for people like me who start a lot of projects that go nowhere.
 People who frequently start projects using the same stack may be annoyed at the overhead of configuring a working environment all the time, so this project aims to serve as an easy way to get up and running without that overhead.

+Other Info?
+====

+This project is configured to link the project dynamically, so it includes a post-build event that copies the .dlls from the specified `$(SFMLDir)`.